shiruken/hackintosh/README.md

 ### Install Boot Camp Utilities

-In order to return to macOS from Windows without requiring user input during boot, Apple's "Windows Support Software" must be installed.
+In order to return to macOS from Windows without requiring user input during boot, Apple's [Windows Support Software](https://support.apple.com/en-us/HT204923) must be installed.
 The OpenCore Post-Install Guide includes [instructions on using a third-party tool to download these drivers](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html).
 However, they can also be directly downloaded on macOS using Boot Camp Assistant.

 1. Launch Boot Camp Assistant and select the `Action > Download Windows Support Software` menu item